planetarypraxis/smartforests/docs/2_How to use the CMS.md

 2. Scroll to the body section and click the plus to add content.
 3. Select or upload an image.
 4. Add a caption.
-5. When done you can either save the draft, or click Publish to push this to the live site.
+5. When done you can either save the draft, or click the arrow next to Publish to Submit for Moderation.
-6. Once published you are done!
+6. Once submitted you are done!

 To add a cover image to a story scroll down to the image section at the bottom of the page